 - Judging will take place in Spring 2022 by three professionals from the calligraphic and arts communities.
 Only the front of the envelope will be judged (blind judging); the name, address and email of the entrant must be written clearly on the back.
 (If a class project, teachers should put their address and email on the back of each student's envelope.)

 - Winners will receive certificates and their names and entries will be posted online.
 No ptizes will be awarded.
 Please note: Entries not selected by the judges will not be notified, displayed or returned.

 - All winning envelopes can be viewed online at www.calligraphersguild.org.
 Adult winning envelopes will be displayed at Penny Post, a stationery and lettering arts shop in Old Town Alexandria, VA.
 Winners may also be published or exhibited elsewhere.

-- If you have any questions about entering or if your entry is returned to you, contact Erin at [email protected].
+- If you have any questions about entering or if your entry is returned to you, contact Erin Cassidy, contest coordinator.

-- First-class postage is 55 cents for envelopes weighing up to one ounce.
-Postage for square, oversized or unusual envelopes starts at 80 cents.
-(These rates are current for anything mailed in 2021.)
+- First-class postage is 58 cents for envelopes weighing up to one ounce.
+Postage for square, oversized or unusual envelopes starts at 88 cents.
 You can use stamps issued in any year.
 NOTE: If you reside outside the US, use your country's postage in the denomination required for mail going to the States.

 - One of the judges of the 2011 contest, Shane Perry, provided this insight into the judging process: